 As an EU citizen, you are welcome to take part in a free integration course if you want to learn German or improve your German skills, provided that a place is available.
 However, you are not required to do so.

 Non-EU citizens are also allowed to take these courses.
 If your German language skills are not particularly good yet, you may also be required to attend.
 If you work and do not have time to attend a full or part-time course, you can be exempted from attending the course.
-Upon the issuance of your residence permit, the Foreigners' Authority will let you know whether you are free or required to attend a course.
+Upon the issuance of your residence title, the Foreigners' Authority will let you know whether you are free or required to attend a course.

 More information on the conditions of participation and costs can be found here.